ChrstphrHll/npc_gen/students/Alyx Nopos.md

 # Alyx Nopos
 ---
 ### Description
-- Tiefling Rouge from Aldercrown Empire
+- Tiefling Rouge from Magmus Centerhold
 - 6th year Assault student in Fiesn
-- long straight dirty blonde hair that's wild, Aqua eyes, and Sea Green skin
+- long wavy red hair that's well kept, Aqua eyes, and Sea Green skin
 - Is Maternal and Freewheeling, and has Intelligence as their ideal

 ### Organizations